ChemistryCAN realise breakthrough innovation

 A lot of breakthrough technologies make use of CO2.
 For example, those replacing oil with CO2 as a feedstock in polyurethane foams for furniture and lightweight insulation; or those now using carbon from non-food biomass like agricultural waste to create aniline, a major intermediate chemical product, rather than burning the waste into CO2.

-“Society need to think of CO2 as a solution, and a valuable source of carbon, not a problem.
+“Society needs to think of CO2 as a solution, and a valuable source of carbon, not a problem.
 We can be sequestering greenhouse gases into useful polymers.”

 To see carbon as a solution will require a shift in thinking, from decarbonisation to carbon productivity.
 “If you can find alternative sources of carbon,” Patrick explains, “you can think about how you invest them.”
 This is a way of talking in metrics that economists and financers in other areas of industry or agriculture understand.
 That is, thinking about the productivity of carbon.